benjaminheng/knowledge-base/content/about-this-knowledge-base.md

 ## Note taking philosophy

-Each note in my knowledge base is loosely categorized into a single very broad category.
-On the filesystem, a category is a directory.
-At the time of writing I have categories for Tech, Games, and Fitness.
-However despite the note hierarchy, I expect each note to be sensibly named as though the hierarchy didn't exist.
-For instance I wouldn't have files called `tech/general-resources.md` or `fitness/general-resources.md`, because I consider the leaf (`general-resources.md`) to be the authoritative name and they would conflict.
-Instead I'd name them `tech/tech.md` and `fitness/fitness.md`.
-This way when you take away the hierarchy, the filename still properly describes its content.
+Notes are stored on the filesystem as a flat list.
+Search is the preferred method for navigation.
+However since I also publish my knowledge base on the web, I loosely categorize notes into a single category.
+The categorization makes the web browsing experience a little easier.
+At the time of writing I have categories for Tech, Fitness, and Games.
+Notes are categorized using a frontmatter param, rather than directories on the filesystem.

 I don't use many backlinks.
 I know lots of people swear by them, but personally I don't find them particularly useful.
-I prefer having a [single post about a topic](/tech/postgres/), with headings to break up the content, rather than multiple small notes all backlinked together.
+I prefer having a [single post about a topic](/postgres/), with headings to break up the content, rather than multiple small notes all backlinked together.
 Between my editor's file, text, and tag search capabilities, I have no trouble jumping to a specific place in a specific note.
 Furthermore, knowledge bases that make liberal use of backlinks